utkarsh530/GPUODEBenchmarks/README.md

 ```
 ### Benchmarking C++ (MPGOS) ODE solvers

-Benchmarking MPGOS ODE solverse requires the CUDA C++ compiler to be
+Benchmarking MPGOS ODE solvers requires the CUDA C++ compiler to be
 installed correctly.
 The recommended CUDA Toolkit version is \>= 11.
 The
 installation can be checked through:
 ```bash